arcsecond-io/arcsecond-io.github.io/docs/observations/external-storage-aws.md

 ![Screenshot](/images/storage-aws-iam-user-ro-06.png)

-7. Optionally, give one or multiple tags to your policy (this has no effect nor impact on Arcsecond attachement).
+7. Optionally, give one or multiple tags to your policy (this has no effect nor impact on Arcsecond attachment).
 Then click the "Next: Review" button on the lower-right.

 ![Screenshot](/images/storage-aws-iam-user-ro-07.png)